What is it?

-The Creative Lab is a highly practical hands-on experience meant to promote the exchange of ideas between Phd students and young researchers with the spirit of creating a new business culture.
-For the whole duration of the school, participants are going to develop innovative ideas and projects.
-The main purpose of this event is to foster knowledge transfer among institutions, since each student come with his/her own previous background, as well as to allow the practical application of knowledge derived from lectures and tutorials given during the school, in order to develop organizational, team-work and communication skills and to encourage entrepreneurial thinking.
+The Creative Lab is a highly practical hands-on experience meant to promote the exchange of ideas between PhD students and young researchers with the spirit of creating a new business culture.
+This year, a Hackathon essence has been included in the Creative Lab to foster the development of the ideas themselves.
+This year’s topic is going to be about “smart cyber-physical edge systems”.
+For the whole duration of the school, participants are going to develop and implement innovative ideas and projects.
+The main purpose of this event is to foster knowledge transfer among institutions, since each student come with their own previous background, as well as to allow the practical application of knowledge derived from lectures and tutorials given during the school, in order to develop organizational, team-work and communication skills, and to encourage entrepreneurial thinking.

-On Tuesday morning, the Creative Lab will be introduced by the Director of the school to the participants, which will be organized into small and heterogeneous teams (for nationality and skills).
-To every team will be assigned a scientific shepherd, to guide them in the design and development of the idea, and an industrial coach, to guide them to define its exploitable impact on the market.
-Given a starting topic, every team has the mission of designing and developing an innovative idea for CPSs in the future everyday life.
+On Monday afternoon, the Creative Lab will be introduced by the Director of the school and the Director of the Creative Lab to the participants, which will be organized into small and heterogeneous teams (regarding both nationality and skills).
+Every team will be assigned a senior coach, who will advise and provide early feedback on the idea under development.
+All the groups will also count on two Hackathon experts who will act as mentors for all the groups during the whole week.
+Mentors will provide hints on how to manage the group and how to handle the ideas development.
+Given a starting topic, every team has the mission of designing, developing and implementing an innovative idea for CPSs in the future daily life.

-During the week, team members will have the opportunity to interact among themselves and with speakers and other attendees to the school, to make their ideas sprout up.
+There will be dedicated slots along the whole week in which teams will have the opportunity to interact among themselves, speakers, Hackathon mentors and other attendees to the school, to make their ideas sprout up.

-On Friday, teams will work independently, each team will have the possibility of interacting with the scientific shepherd and the industrial coach assigned them to finalize their ideas, and to prepare the final presentation.
-The nature of working result is up to the team, it could be a proper prototype, as well as just an idea accompanied by a well-reasoned state of the art.
-It is important to define for each idea a clear path to implementation, in the form of Gantt.
+On Friday, teams will work independently, and each team will have the possibility of interacting with the scientific coach to finalize their ideas, and to prepare the final presentation.
+The nature of the result is up to the team, but it is encouraged to have a small prototype, accompanied by a well-reasoned study of the associated state of the art.
+It is important to define a clear path to actual implementation, in the form of a Gantt chart.
 In every case, the working teams need to define the:

 - Context of the idea (and its subcomponents), clearly outlining the competences and the studies needed to develop it.